c-park/carbon/README.md

 ## About

-Carbon is a "dark" theme, similar to [RES](https://github.com/honestbleeps/Reddit-Enhancement-Suite) nightmode, and is an option in the new [reddit themes](http://www.reddit.com/r/goldbenefits/comments/33ei8y/introducing_reddit_themes_change_the_appearance/) feature.
+Carbon is a "dark" theme similar to [RES](https://github.com/honestbleeps/Reddit-Enhancement-Suite) nightmode, and is an option in the new [reddit themes](http://www.reddit.com/r/goldbenefits/comments/33ei8y/introducing_reddit_themes_change_the_appearance/) feature.
 See the [installation](#installation) details below to get Carbon.

 The theme is still **in development**.
 The following are on the to-do list: